Russia ignores Western calls to free captured Ukrainian ships

 “We’d like to warn the Ukrainian side that the policy of provoking a conflict with Russia in the area of the Sea of Azov and the Black Sea, which has been pursued by Kiev in coordination with the United States and the European Union, is fraught with serious consequences.”

-Russia summoned the ranking diplomat at Kiev’s embassy in Moscow over the incident, the RIA news agency reported.
+Russia summoned the ranking diplomat at Kiev’s embassy in Moscow over the incident, the foreign ministry said.

 The crisis erupted when Russia’s border patrol boats belonging to Russia’s FSB security service seized two small Ukrainian armored artillery vessels and a tug boat after opening fire on them and wounding three sailors on Sunday.